Geelong High School: Curriculum

 Geelong High School operates a Year 7 program which is independent of the main curriculum structure.
 Year 7 students are situated in groups, each with two teachers who cover science and maths, and English and humanities.
-The program is designed to help students better manage their transition from primary into secondary education.
+The program is designed to help students better manage their transition from primary to secondary education.

-In 2003 the school introduced the ILP programme, in which students in Years 8–10 can choose their own subjects.
+In 2003 the school introduced the ILP programme, in which students in Years 8–10 can choose their subjects.

 In 2008 the school commenced teaching the Japanese language to Year 7 students, later extended to all years.
 The language was introduced as a replacement for Korean as a LOTE subject, which had been taught since the mid-1990s but was removed from the school curriculum at the end of 2006.
-The school also offers German as a LOTE subject.
+The school previously offered German as a LOTE subject.

 Geelong High school offers a number of senior study pathways for Year 10, 11 and 12 students, including Victorian Certificate of Education (VCE), Victorian Certificate of Applied Learning (VCAL) and Vocational Education and Training (VET).